sfuchs-de/sfuchs-de/README.md

 ### Where to find me

-- On overview of my current research is available on my [webpage](https://sfuchs-de.github.io/)
+- An overview of my current research is available on my [webpage](https://sfuchs-de.github.io/)
 - I [tweet](https://twitter.com/SimonFuchs4) occasionally about urban economics, transportation or trade

 <!--